Enabling Talent Mobility in 2025 to Boost Retention

-What is talent mobility, and why does it matter for your organization’s future?
-For companies new to this concept, talent mobility represents a shift away from traditional career paths, offering employees dynamic opportunities to grow and develop without leaving the organization.
+Talent mobility represents a shift away from traditional career paths.
+It offers employees dynamic opportunities to grow and develop without leaving the organization.
 Instead of rigid hierarchical structures, businesses embrace a more fluid, skills-based approach to workforce planning.

 Talent mobility was identified as a key emerging trend in Deloitte’s Human Capital Trends Survey and has already been embraced by best-in-class, high performance organizations who understand the value of developing a culture focused on their people.

-This article will explore the key benefits of talent mobility, address the challenges organizations face when internal talent is underutilized, and discuss how a structured approach to internal mobility can drive long-term business success.
+This article will explore the key benefits of talent mobility, address the challenges organizations face when internal skills are underutilized, and discuss how a structured approach to internal mobility can drive long-term business success.

 Why Talent Mobility Matters for the Future of Work